 The way a thermal coffee carafe works is very similar to that of the coffee thermos.
 Basically, it is double walled with a vacuum seal between the two walls.
 As such, the internal and external walls only touch each other where structurally necessary, and the removal of air slows the transfer of heat dramatically.
 Consequently, it is fairly usual for an insulated coffee carafe to be able to keep the container beverage warm for anywhere from 6-18 hours or cold for anywhere from 6-24 hours.

-As a general trend it is true to say that the thermal carafe is taking over the market.
-These are becoming more and more popular for the simple reason that it is remarkably useful to be able to brew a coffee in the morning and still be drinking it steaming hot in the late afternoon.
+As a general trend, it is true to say that the thermal carafe is taking over the market.
+These are becoming more and more popular for the simple reason that they are remarkably useful to use.
+You can brew a coffee in the morning and still be drinking it steaming hot in the late afternoon.
 Whether that is a day at the office, on a trip, or working from home, the convenience and benefit is obvious.

 In many ways the Cresimo 68 oz. carafe sets the standard for insulated coffee carafes.
 It is constructed of surgical grade 18/8 stainless steel and is double walled and vacuum sealed.
 This leads to excellent heat retention for both hot and cold beverages.
 The 2L size is a good median between smaller carafes aimed to be used at a single seating, and large carafes which are designed for commercial settings.
 This size is really the perfect size for 1-5 coffee drinkers who will be having multiple cups of the good stuff throughout the day.
 So works a treat for either a domestic or small office setting.